Updated: Jan 7

 Puppy biting is natural and a common concern of most new puppy parents – as this is how your puppy plays.
-Puppies have VERY sharp teeth, which can be quite painful if and when they get a hold of you.
+Puppies have VERY sharp teeth, which can be quite painful if and when they get a hold of you and can even break the skin.
 For a healthy and happy canine companionship, your puppy needs to learn how to have a softer mouth… Here are a few of our TIPS & TRICKS:

 Only give your puppy a treat when they lick it from your hand – never when using their teeth.
 Hold the treat firm and wait…they will figure it out.
 You can practice holding onto a treat in your fist waiting until your puppy leaves your fist alone (no pawing, biting, licking) then mark, “YES” and give them the food reward.
 Repeat but this time, count to (3) once they stop trying to get the treat before marking, “YES” and giving the food reward.
 Then work up to 5, 7, 10, 20 seconds of waiting patiently for the treat.
 When you do give the treat, they must lick it from your hand.
 If they use teeth, hold onto it until their tongue comes out.

 If your puppy is frequently biting on your hands, feet, or pieces of clothing, you can teach them that this causes you pain.
 Puppies play with their teeth and they don't understand how painful and not appropriate this is when interacting with people.
 Wrapping your hand around their nose, you can grasp their lips and press them on their own teeth until they cry and you can say "no bite" so they start to realize what their teeth feel like when they nip at you.

 Baxter and Bella has an entire lesson on Biting, Barking & Jumping inside our online puppy school, complete with video tutorials and written instructions.
 You can receive over 20% off with discount code Teddypuppies and can register here!